devluanna/project-reactgram/README.md

 💻 Technologies ​​used:
 - Java 17
-- Springboot
+- Framework SpringBoot
 - PostgreSQL
 - Deploy with Railway

 In this system, I tried to apply a **Clean Architecture**.
 Using OOP concepts to bring more security to the software.

-🌍 The idea behind the system is: a social network to share your photos with the world.
+🌍 The idea behind the system is: a social network to share your photos with the world.<br />

-This is a project for my development personal as FullStack, using Java on the backend, PostgreSQL database and React.JS on the front end.
+✨ This is a project for my development personal as FullStack, using Java on the backend, PostgreSQL database and React.JS on the front end.

 ``` mermaid